 Barn Owls and Grey Horned Owls: Nesting boxes are positioned in the vineyard, inviting these birds to hunt at night.

-Coyotes, Foxes and Bobcats: Water fountains are installed in the vineyard to entice these critters to visit.
+Coyotes, Foxes and Bobcats: Water drinking troughs are installed in the vineyard to entice these critters to visit, drink and control the rabbit population.

 Grapevines are prone to many diseases that are transmitted by flying insects such as the feared glassy-winged sharpshooter, a grass hopper vector of the devastating Pierce disease.
 The European Grape Moth is also capable of serious damage in a vineyard.